mdugo/TTpackage/README.md

 # TTpackage
-R package with custom functions including:

-* Sankey plots
+Make your working life easier with this R package.

+It includes wrapper functions to do:

+* Univariate and multivariate logistic regression (including interactions)
+* Adapted singscore function for analysis of mixed list of directional and undirectional gene set
-* Correlation and clustering of gene sets after enrichment analysis
+* Summary of enrichment analyses based on similarity evaluation and clustering of selected gene sets
-* Adapted singscore function
+* Sankey (alluvial) plots

 To install the package type the following command in R/RStudio (devtools package required):